 1. Know why you’re on there

 First things first, you want to get a handle on why you’re posting on social media.
-Your goal should probably be raising awareness of your training company through engaging content.
+Your ultimate aim is to raise awareness of your training company through engaging content and brand exposure.

-Sales are exceptionally hard to make on social media alone (people aren’t visiting Facebook with the express purpose of buying; they want to share funny cat pictures and like the statuses of school friends they never talk to) so if sales are your end-goal, it’d be better to put your efforts into marketing your courses via other channels.
+It's important to recognise - although not impossible, instant sales are exceptionally hard to make on social media alone.
+People aren’t visiting Facebook with the express purpose of buying; they want to share funny cat pictures and like the statuses of school friends they never talk to.
+So if conversions are your end-goal, it’d be better to put your efforts into marketing your courses via other channels.

 Recommended read: Marketing Techniques Your Training Business Needs to Implement